AkinoriTanaka-phys/DOT/README.md

 For example, please train your model by using the repository: https://github.com/pfnet-research/chainer-gan-lib.

 To calculate inception score and FID, you need each dataset and mean+std matrix on 2,048 dimensional feature space of inception model.
+Inception model can be downloaded by `download.py` in https://github.com/mattya/chainer-inception-score.
+Before running codes below, please clone the python script, `download.py`.
-All necessary files on computations for score can be installed by following below. `torch` and `torchvision` are required to execute `load_dataset.py`, and `tensorflow` is also necessary to execute `download.py` downloading inception model to measure inception score and FID.
+All necessary files on computations for score can be installed by following below.
+`torch` and `torchvision` are required to execute `load_dataset.py`, and `tensorflow` is also necessary to execute `download.py` downloading inception model to measure inception score and FID.
 ```
 $ python load_dataset.py --root torchdata/ --data cifar10      # download CIFAR-10 and making training_data/CIFAR.npy
 $ python load_dataset.py --root torchdata/ --data stl10        # download STL-10 without labels and making training_data/STL96.npy